 When heroin enters the brain, users feel a strong euphoria, or “rush”.
 However, this is inevitably followed by a period when the person experiences a trans-like state that shifts between being drowsy and wide awake for many hours.
 It is referred to as “nodding out.”

-“Nodding out” occurs because heroin and painkillers are opioid sedatives which make a user to go from feeling alert but sleepy into such a deep sleep that he or she cannot be forced to wake up.
+“Nodding out” occurs because heroin and painkillers are opioid sedatives that make a user go from feeling alert but sleepy into such a deep sleep that he or she cannot be forced to wake up.
 This may seem like a perfect state of well-being for a heroin user, but it is commonly the first step on the road toward falling asleep and never waking up again.

 More Dangers of “Nodding Out” on Heroin and Opiates

 “Nodding out” is especially dangerous if a user is sedated to the extent where they lose consciousness – Even more so in people who simultaneously mix heroin or painkillers with alcohol or benzodiazepines such as Valium or Xanax.
 People often helplessly slip into a comatose state, immediately followed by overdose, where only the heart and lungs are left functioning.
-When breathing becomes slowed to the point that the brain gets deprived of oxygen, it sometimes stops all bodily function, resulting in death.
+When breathing becomes slowed to the point that the brain gets deprived of oxygen, it sometimes stops all bodily functions, resulting in death.

 Last year, 77,055 people died from drug overdoses — 1.5times greater than the number killed in car crashes.
 Opioids are involved in 82% of all drug overdose deaths.
-Each year, Drug and alcohol addiction treatment centers are seeing a record number attempting to recover from heroin and other opioid related addictions.
+Each year, Drug and alcohol addiction treatment centers are seeing a record number attempting to recover from heroin and other opioid-related addictions.